rust-lang/rust/validation.md

 * Validate that float and integer literals use digits only of the appropriate base, and are in range
 * Validation for unclosed char literal
+* Strings are completely wrong: more tests and comparison with libsyntax.